-Homologous chromosomes are chromosomes that contain the same genes in the same order along their chromosomal arms.
+Homologous chromosomes contain the same genes in the same order along their chromosomal arms.
 There are two main properties of homologous chromosomes: the length of the chromosome arms and the location of the centromere.

-The actual arm length, according to the gene locations, is critically important for proper alignment.
-The placement of the centromere can be characterized by four main arrangements, consisting of being metacentric, submetacentric, telocentric, or acrocentric.
+According to the gene locations, the actual arm length is critically essential for proper alignment.
+The placement of the centromere can be characterized by four primary arrangements consisting of being metacentric, submetacentric, telocentric, or acrocentric.

 Both properties are the main factors in creating a structural homology between chromosomes.
 Therefore, when there are two chromosomes of the exact structure, they can pair up to form homologous chromosomes.

 Since homologous chromosomes are not identical and do not originate from the same organism, they are different from sister chromatids.

 Sister chromatids are produced after DNA replication and are identical; they duplicate side by side.

 Humans have 46 chromosomes, but there are only 22 homologous autosomal chromosome pairs.
 The extra 23 pairs are the sex chromosomes, X and Y.

 If this pair is made up of an X and Y chromosome, then the chromosome pair is not homologous because their size and genetic content differ significantly.

 The 22 homologous chromosomes contain the same genes but encode different traits in their allelic forms since one was inherited from the mother and the other from the father.